We may receive compensation when you click on links to products from our partners.

 Build a writer’s website or blog

-A website or blog will help you land potential clients that are willing to pay more, and also helps build your authority as a better writer who understands about writing for a specific audience.
+A website or blog will help you land potential clients that are willing to pay more and also helps build your authority as a better

 Your site or blog doesn’t need to be fancy and you don’t need to be a guru in HTML to get started.
 Similarly, you don’t need to purchase a domain name yet.